 ‘This large brood makes up for your lack of one, Bill.
 It’s nature’s way of balancing the population. ’

-‘My wife and I can’t have children.
-I don’t like them. ’
+‘My wife and I can’t have what do you call those things—babies.
+I don’t like children.’

 ‘So I’ve noticed. ’ I realised the only people who are always sure about the proper way to raise children are those who’ve never had any. ’